pybliometrics-dev/pybliometrics/docs/index.rst

 pybliometrics: Python-based API-Wrapper to access Scopus
 ========================================================

 pybliometrics is an easy to use Python library to pull, cache and extract data from the Scopus database.
+It provides one class per `API Access Point <https://dev.elsevier.com/api_docs.html>`_:

 .. include:: ../README.rst
    :start-after: example-begin